2011–12 in French football

 The 2011–12 season was the 107th overall season of football and the 74th season of competitive professional football in France.

-The men's French national team began play on 10 August 2011 contesting a friendly match against Chile.
+The men's France national team began play on 10 August 2011 contesting a friendly match against Chile.
 The team continued its qualification matches for UEFA Euro 2012.
 The men's youth international teams also began playing qualification matches for their yearly European Championship tournament.
 Les Espoirs began its qualification campaign for the 2013 UEFA European Under-21 Football Championship, while the under-19 and under-17 teams played qualification matches for the 2011 UEFA European Under-19 Football Championship and 2011 UEFA European Under-17 Football Championship, respectively.
 Similarly, the women began their qualification campaign for UEFA Women's Euro 2013.

 News

 Coupe de France final date change

 In February 2011, it was reported by the French media that the French Football Federation had scheduled the 2011–12 edition of the Coupe de France final to be played on 5 May 2012.
 The date is significant because it would mark the 20th anniversary of the Furiani disaster, which occurred when a tribune at the Stade Armand Cesari in Furiani collapse during a Coupe de France semi-final match between Bastia and Marseille.
 The tragedy resulted in the death of 18 individuals and injuries to over 2,000.
 The resulting outcry and criticism of the decision to schedule the final on that date led to the Federation issuing a statement declaring that the official calendar for the competition had not been released, so the reports were only rumors.
 On 31 March 2011, the schedule was released and the date for the final was set for 28 April 2012.